Mission & Values

 4. The Community Services Division is charged with facilitating a spirit of cooperation between members of the public and the Department that helps to enhance the quality of life for all individuals.
-Housed within this Division is the Elder Affairs Officer, School Resource Officers, Walk and Talk Unit, the Crisis Intervention Team (including a grant funded social worker) and the Department’s Training and Accreditation Unit which is responsible for training officers in policies and procedures including the Use of Force and De-escalation, training in the safe use of all issued equipment, state mandated trainings and various forms of elective trainings that officers are sent to.
+Housed within this Division is the Elder Affairs Officer, Youth Resource Officers, Community Resource Officers, the Crisis Intervention Team (including a grant funded social worker) and the Department’s Training and Accreditation Unit which is responsible for training officers in policies and procedures including the Use of Force and De-escalation, training in the safe use of all issued equipment, state mandated trainings and various forms of elective trainings that officers are sent to.

 5. The Traffic and Parking Division is responsible for educating the public and enforcing laws and regulations relating to the safe operation of motor vehicles in Brookline.

 6. The Public Safety Dispatch Division is responsible for handling and dispatching all police, fire, and ambulance calls, including E-911.